zig-gamedev/zig-gamedev/libs/zphysics/libs/README.md

 [Jolt Physics](https://github.com/jrouwe/JoltPhysics) is a fast and modern physics library written in C++.

-This project aims to create high-performance, consistent and roboust C API for Jolt.
+This project aims to provide high-performance, consistent and roboust C API for Jolt.

 JoltPhysicsC is not yet complete but already usable, to get started please take a look at our [tests](https://github.com/michal-z/zig-gamedev/blob/main/libs/zphysics/libs/JoltC/JoltPhysicsC_Tests.c).